Fusion-Party-Aus/Formal-Documents/Constitution.md

 2. Without limiting sub-rule (1), a meeting may be adjourned—

-   1. if there is insufficient time to deal with the business at hand; or
+   a) if there is insufficient time to deal with the business at hand; or

    2. to give the Members more time to consider an item of business.